uyanik/ShapKa/README.rst

 -------

-The shapleykano package is based on the methodology developped by `W. Michael Conklin, Ken Powaga and Stan Lipovetsky`_
+The shapleykano package is based on the methodology developped by `W. Michael Conklin, Ken Powaga and Stan Lipovetsky`_ Some parts of the code are based on functions implemented in the `Open Source Sage Mathematical Software`_

 References